rprieto/freeloader-stream/README.md

 Freeloader modules are just normal [Transform streams](http://nodejs.org/api/stream.html#stream_class_stream_transform_1).
 However you must handle a few events so that all modules play nice, and so the pipeline can shut down gracefully.
 This base class provides a lot of the core functionality to make it easier.

-Most modules should ony worry about 3 things:
+Most modules should only worry about 3 things:

 ## on('request')